hlaidlaw/University_C_Assignment/README.md

 -------------------What you need to run the project---------------------------------------

-To successfully run this project you will also need a text file with the data of movements in from the collar.

 Extra .txt files can be created if wished, however nothing more is needed than the ones provided.

 -------------------Expected Output--------------------------------------------------------